 According to the Reuters story, banks already under investigation may enter into deferred prosecution agreements.
 All 300 Swiss banks, however, are seeking a global settlement.
 Banks believed to already be under investigation include Clariden Leu, Basler Kantonbank, Credit Suisse and Julius Baer.

-The oldest private Swiss bank, Wegelin, closed its doors after pleading guilty earlier this year to U.S. criminal charges related to unreported Swiss accounts.
+The oldest private Swiss bank Wegelin closed its doors after pleading guilty earlier this year to U.S. criminal charges related to unreported Swiss accounts.
+Bank Frey, another well known Swiss bank, closed a year later because of the IRS.
 Over a dozen Swiss bankers have also been prosecuted.
 Those prosecutions and the current investigations are fueling the desire of the Swiss to find a global resolution and end the prosecutions.

-The tax lawyers at Mahany & Ertl have helped many taxpayers with a wide variety of offshore reporting problems.
-From unfiled FBARs to the new FATCA legislation to the current offshore account amnesty program, we can help.
-Our firm is the exclusive legal services provider to the CPAmerica organization for foreign reporting issues meaning we are the lawyers that other professionals turn to with questions.
+For years our law firm was the exclusive legal services provider to the CPAmerica organization for foreign reporting issues meaning we were the lawyers that other professionals turn to with questions.

-For more information, contact attorney Bethany Kroes at or by telephone at (414) 223-0464.
+For more information, visit our offshore tax fraud whistleblower page.
+Ready to see if you qualify for a reward?
+Contact attorney Brian Mahany online, at or by telephone at (202) 800-9791.
 All inquiries are protected by the attorney – client privilege and kept in strict confidence.
 Whether you hire or us or not, we will gladly discuss your options at no cost and without obligation.

 Need more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
 For more information on specific tax topics, just click the tax tab or type in the name of a particular tax topic such as “foreign accounts” or “FBAR” in the search bar.
 We have posted hundreds of informative articles on our site.